Please enable JavaScript to view this page.

 The first student group from Delta to travel to Kenya in 1990.
 In the agreement between Delta and RVIST, Rift Valley declared that improvements in technology would be one of the main goals that it wanted to obtain from the partnership.
 Delta’s goal is to introduce and provide global concepts for its students.

-Delta College's Vice President of Academics in the 1990's, Dr. Betty Jones, was instrumental in the development of the partnerships in Kenya.
-Upon her retirement in 2001, she wrote "A Tale of Two Valleys," to document the shared learning, collaboration and International team building.
-It is a remarkable and inspirational story and it can be accessed here.
+Delta College's Vice President of Academics in the '90s, Dr. Betty Jones, was instrumental in the development of the partnerships in Kenya.
+Upon her retirement in 2001, she wrote a remarkable and inspirational story titled, "A Tale of Two Valleys," to document the shared learning, collaboration and International team building.

 The partnership continues to give students and faculty at Delta unique and exciting learning opportunities, along with the chance to explore the planet, help others and study abroad.